 For one thing, written communication provides a record of what was said, when it was said, and who said it.
 This can be incredibly useful if there are any disputes or misunderstandings down the line.

 Establish clear lines of written communication from the get-go.
 Use project management tools like Trello or Asana to keep everyone on the same page.
+This is especially simple if you use a project management tool with a portal for clients.

 And remember — even if you started with a solid contract, it’s always possible for things to change along the way.